ezzaimsoufiane/Proxy-DEFUSAL-KIT/README.md

 # ENSIAS Proxy : TOUT-EN-UN

-After a year in ENSIAS, just seeing "10.23.201.11:3128" make me want to throw out.
+We all can admit that the poxy is a pain in the 🍑 <br/>

-We all can admit that the poxy is a pain in the 🍑
+After only one year in ENSIAS, just seeing "10.23.201.11:3128" make me want to throw out.

 > Pardon my French

 ![YOU SUCK](https://i.imgur.com/wtw2lOR.jpg)